00mjk/cirq_hybrid_codes/README.md

 - [Ilke's stuff](https://arxiv.org/search/math?searchtype=author&query=Canakci%2C+I) is just cool.
 So is she.
 - Some of [Sibylle's work](https://arxiv.org/search/math?searchtype=author&query=Schroll%2C+S) gives a good way of understanding inverse Galois theory and could be transferred to the quantum computing and quantum information language.

-### Latticy Type Things Maybe Useful for Understanding Entanglement and its Connection to Number Theory
+### Latticy Type Things Maybe Useful for Understanding Entanglement and its Connection to Number Theory...good for 🔐

+People with Keys:
+- 🐶 Wolvend: dead_bolt, back_door, front_door, mat_keys
+- van_Gogh: dead_bolt, mat_keys
+- Fab5: dead_bolt, mat_keys
+- red_ranger: mat_keys
+- robocritter: mat_keys

 - [Tame matrix problems in Lie theory and commutative algebra](https://github.com/The-Singularity-Research/cirq_hybrid_codes/blob/master/PhD_Thesis_(Gnedin).pdf) (*has a much better grasp of lattices over oerders than me, and is where I learned most of it from*).
 - [Methods of Representation Theory: with Applications to Finite Groups and Orders vol. 1](https://github.com/The-Singularity-Research/cirq_hybrid_codes/blob/master/methods-of-representation-theory-I.pdf)